 Frequently asked questions

 What if one of us has been married before?
 If either of you have been married before and your partner is still living, you should discuss the details with the priest.
-For a Church wedding both husband and wife must be free to marry – ie not be in a marriage that still exists in the eyes of the Church.
+For a Church wedding both husband and wife must be free to marry.
 However, it can be worth exploring whether there was, in fact, a valid marriage in the first place.
 (This is a thorough process that will take some time.)